jinyizju/V.PhyloMaker2/README.md

 Jin, Y., & Qian, H. (2019).
 V. PhyloMaker: an R package that can generate very large phylogenies for vascular plants.
 Ecography, 42(8), 1353-1359.
 Smith, S. A., & Brown, J. W. (2018).
 Constructing a broadly inclusive seed plant phylogeny.
 American journal of botany, 105(3), 302-314.
 Zanne, A. E., Tank, D. C., Cornwell, W. K., Eastman, J. M., Smith, S. A., FitzJohn, R. G., ... & Beaulieu, J. M. (2014).
 Three keys to the radiation of angiosperms into freezing environments.
 Nature, 506(7486), 89-92.

+Note:
+Supplementary of the V.PhyloMaker2 paper (i.e. Jin & Qian 2022) can be found in https://github.com/jinyizju/Supplementary-files-of-the-V.PhyloMaker2-paper